esnadoval/bowlscoreapp/README.md

 # Compilation and Tecnologies

 This uses Maven and JUnit12, with parametrized test cases.
-To compile this code please use on pom.xm directory:
+To compile this code please use on pom.xml directory:

 ```console
 maven clean install